Tobias-Fechner/re-place.academy/1 - Conceptuality/Framework Intro.md

 ![[framework-overview.png]]

-A. Co-here-ing wholeness: Finding your here together In the first segment of the LifeWeb pathway (steps 1-4), Persons move from fragmented experience of reality* towards falling into place within the nested wholes.
+### A. [[0.5.
+Co-Here-ing Wholeness|Co-Here-ing Wholeness]]: Finding your here together
-*It is because we do onto the world as fragments, that we are automatically destructive
+In the first segment of the LifeWeb pathway (steps 1-4), Persons move from fragmented experience of reality[^1] towards falling into place within the nested wholes.

-By committing to inhabit LifeWeb, persons agree to participate radically, from their whole being.
-Their presence initiates a process revealing and authenticating their relations (and vice-versa), which actively generates a relational "map" for navigating the complex of wholeness of which they are truly a part of in the real world.
+### B. [[4.5.
+Activating Being|Activating Being]]: Discovering how immense we really are

-B. Activating Being: Discovering how immense we really are In the second segment of the LifeWeb pathway (steps 5-8), Persons move from presence in their nested wholes towards radical participation within transformative ecosystems.
+In the second segment of the LifeWeb pathway (steps 5-8), Persons move from presence in their nested wholes towards radical participation within transformative ecosystems.

-As Participants progress through the process of differentiation, there is an incremental bandwidth in relational capacity between nodes.
-This is a process that moves in two opposite, yet complimentary directions.
-There is a deepening of each persons self-knowledge of who they are and what they offer most uniquely.
-This is a broadening movement accomplished via a thickening of a field of relations, whose interactions, create opportunities for mirroring of self-knowledge of each person in relation within a larger whole they participate in together.
+### C. [[8.5.
+Generating Aliveness|Generating Aliveness]]: Re-patterning our world

-C.
+In the third segment of the of LifeWeb pathway (steps 9-12), Participants move from participating in transformative ecosystems towards generating pathways together that transpose regenerative patterns form LifeWeb into the real world.

-In the third segment of the of LifeWeb pathway
+[^1]: It is because we do onto the world as fragments, that we are automatically destructive